Working with Web Images

 Basic Steps of Image Optimization

-Often the original photos that we work with are very large in terms of dimensions AND file size.
-Large photos need to be scaled down and optimized to a size that is actually needed on the page.
-This size is determined by the design and layout of the page.
+The original photos that we often work with are large in terms of dimensions and file size.
+Large photos need to be scaled down and optimized to a size that is actually needed on a web page.
+The optimal size is determined by the design and layout of the page.
 Software can be used to crop, reduce, and optimize the images.
 These are the basic steps supported by most photo editing packages:

-1. Crop the original image to the critical content keeping in mind design principles, like the rule of thirds, and the site or section purpose.
+- Crop the original image to focus on the most important content, keeping in mind design principles (like the rule of thirds) and the site's purpose.

-2. Resize the image to the maximum size that you actually need in the design of your site.
-That image will then be saved in smaller formats, possibly with slightly different design to match the design and layout in smaller views, meaning, smart phone, tablet.
+- Resize the image to the maximum size that is required in the design of the web page.
+The resized image will then be saved in smaller formats to match the design and layout needed for viewing on smaller screens including on phones and tablets.

-3. Reduce the quality of the image to an acceptable level, thus reducing its file size.
+- Reduce the quality of the image to an acceptable level which will reduce its file size.

 Optimizing images is an easy way to improve page performance without requiring a significant time investment.
 More techniques for handling responsive images will be covered in future courses.